rohitdubey03/OCR--image-and-video-/README.md

 ```

 #### In this repo I have tried to learn how to detect text in images.
-I have dont the following:
+I have done the following:

 > Image to String